19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 If you fail [The Spellcasting Roll](#The%20Spellcasting%20Roll), you may choose to succeed it instead (as long as it wasn't [Miscast](../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md)).

-- To do so, you take [Mythril Damage](../../Damage%20Types/Mythril%20Damage.md) equal to the difference between the result and the [DC](../../Game%20Procedures/DC.md).
-	- If this reduces your [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) to 0, you [Die](../../Conditions/Dying.md#Dead).
+To do so, you take [Mythril Damage](../../Damage%20Types/Mythril%20Damage.md) equal to the difference between the result and the [DC](../../Game%20Procedures/DC.md).
+If this damage reduces your [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) to 0, you [Die](../../Conditions/Dying.md#Dead).
+After taking this damage, you become [Exhausted](../../Conditions/Exhausted.md).

 *Remember the [Rule for rules](../../Foreword/Rule%20for%20rules.md).*